junechakma/wexford-educare/coursedata.md

 ### **Begin Your Legal Journey Today**

 Ready to take the first step towards a fulfilling legal career?
-Contact the expert advisors at **Blossom Educare** for a free consultation to learn more about the course, fees, and application process.
+Contact the expert advisors at **Wexford Educare** for a free consultation to learn more about the course, fees, and application process.

-**Email us at: info@blossomeducare.co.uk**
+**Email us at: info@wexfordeducare.com**

 Master of Public Health (MPH)
 -----------------------------

 Ready to tackle today’s complex global health challenges?
-The Master of Public Health (MPH) is a career-focused degree designed by **Blossom Educare**‘s partner institutions to equip you with the advanced skills and knowledge needed for leadership and innovation in the public health sector.
+The Master of Public Health (MPH) is a career-focused degree designed by **Wexford Educare**‘s partner institutions to equip you with the advanced skills and knowledge needed for leadership and innovation in the public health sector.

 This program provides a deep understanding of the factors that influence population health, preparing you to create positive change in diverse communities.